ploomber/doc/doc/apps/jupyterlab.md

 (jupyter-remote-gpu)=
 ## Remote GPUs

-If you want to connect to [GPUs](../user-guide/gpu.md), use [this example](https://github.com/ploomber/doc/tree/main/examples/docker/jupyter-kernel-gateway-gpu), follow the instructions from the previous section, and add GPUs to your app when deploying it.
+If you want to connect to [GPUs](../user-guide/gpu.md), use [this example](https://github.com/ploomber/doc/tree/main/examples/docker/jupyter-kernel-gateway-gpu), follow the instructions from [the Remote Kernel](remote-kernel) section, and add GPUs to your app when deploying it.

 If all went well, you'll be able to execute `!nvidia-smi` to see the available GPU and `torch` with CUDA: